unix-for-life

 Robustness: The child of transparency and simplicity

 Large systems tend to be fragile and error-prone because they’re too complicated for human understanding to grasp all at once.
-When the internal workings of a system are obscure or not open to scrutiny, you can’t be sure it’s fair, or see how to fix it if it’s broken.
-Systems are most robust when they’re uncomplicated enough for people to reason about their processes without struggling to understand them.
+When the internal workings of a system are obscure or not open to scrutiny, you can’t be sure it’s fair, or see how to fix what’s broken.
+Systems are most robust when uncomplicated enough for people to reason about their processes without struggling to understand them.
 If no-one can work out what’s gone wrong, no-one can fix the problem.

 Representation: Fold knowledge into data so people don’t need to work out what to do

-Hide complexity in data, but keep procedures on data simple (e.g. make it easy to edit).
-Store acquired knowledge as data for others to access—for instance, staff turnover can lose valuable experience and wisdom if this on-the-ground knowledge is not captured.
+Hide complexity in data, but keep procedures on data simple (e.g. easy to update or retrieve).
+Store acquired knowledge as data for others to access—for instance, staff turnover loses valuable experience and on-the-ground wisdom if this isn’t captured.
 Plain, well-structured data is easier to understand than complex procedures.
-Simplify presentation into unabmiguous chunks that can be seen at a glance.
-We don’t always need to grasp every detail, but where more knowledge is requested, provide pointers that enable people to travel from any facet to specific in-depth details.
+Simplify data presentation in unambiguous at-a-glance chunks.
+We don’t always want every detail, but where more knowledge is requested, enable people to to open in-depth specifics from any facet.

 Silence: When there’s nothing surprising to say, say nothing

 when a system has nothing interesting or surprising to say, it should shut up.
 Well-behaved systems (and departments) do their jobs unobtrusively, with a minimum of fuss and bother.
 Important information should not be polluted by verbosity about what’s happening at every moment, or about internal organisational behavior, catchphrases, acronyms, congratulations, personal messages and so on.
-People don’t need any more information than what they need to know art any given time, so share only what’s crucial and essential.
+People don’t need any more information than what is required at any given time, so share only what’s crucial and essential.

 Repair: When something fails, make it fail noisily and as soon as possible

-Don’t conceal errors—the sooner they’re revealed, the quicker they can be fixed.
-If something doesn’t work as expected, make the issue public to prevent it escalating to other areas.
-If the cause appears to be generated by people, presume that they’re being misled into making a mistake.
-Encourage error-reporting so people can share problems they’re having.
-Shift repsonsibility towards the system as the point of failure.
-People don’t need to feel “stupid for making a mistake” if a system allows mistakes to be made.
-Every confused user who reports a problem is a valuable ally towards improvement in quality.
+Don’t conceal errors and mistakes—the sooner they’re revealed, the quicker they can be fixed.
+If something doesn’t work as expected, make the issue public to prevent it escalating elsewhere.
+If the cause appears to be human error, presume that they’re being misled into making a mistake.
+Encourage error-reporting so people share problems they’re having.
+Shift responsibility towards the system as the point of failure.
+Don’t make people feel stupid for making a mistake if a system allows mistakes.
+Every confused user who reports a problem is a valuable ally towards improvement.

-Economy: person-time is expensive, conserve it in preference to time spent on system administration
+Economy: person-time is expensive, conserve it over system administration

-Don’t laboriously undertake tasks manually when they can be handled at a less complex level.
-Create routines that automate repetitive tasks, or offer step-by-step guides to cognitively-demanding jobs so that others can follow them easily without learning everything about how they work (unless that’s part of their job).
-Wherever tedious administration can be automated, make it possible either for someone to instruct a machine to do the work, following a previously-tested procedure, or set up a machine to check for certain triggers (e.g. time- or date-sensitive) and then initiates and completes this administration automatically, possibly informing someone afterwards who can ensure that it’s done.
+Don’t laboriously undertake manual tasks that can be handled at a less complex level.
+Create routines to automate repetitive tasks, or offer step-by-step guides to cognitively-demanding jobs for others to follow easily without learning how they work (unless that’s their job).
+Where tedious administration can be automated, set up a machine to do the work, following a previously-tested procedure, or enable a machine to check for certain triggers (e.g. time- or date-sensitive) that initiate and complete tasks automatically, optionally informing someone afterwards who can ensure that it’s done.

 This leads to…

-Human beings are notoriously bad at processing details… any kind of procedure that depends on individual input is a rich source of delays and errors.
-The simpler and more abstracted the guidelines, the more likely it is that the human designer will get it right.
+Human beings are bad at processing details; individual input is a rich source of delay and error.
+The simpler the guidelines, the more likely the operator will get it right.
 Time-tested automated procedures (at every level) are almost always cheaper and more reliable than hand-operated ones.
-So use automated generators of output or simple guides whenever they can raise the level of abstraction; that is, when the guidelines to operate an automated process are made simpler than the underlying process itself.
-No-one needs to be held back by unecessary details that can be automated.
-To be absolutely sure, before executing a change, store or record the current state to enable a “rollback”, just in case.
+So use automated output generators or simple guides whenever they raise the level of abstraction; that is, make guidelines to operate a process simpler than the process itself.
+Don’t clutter things with unnecessary details that can be automated.
+As a failsafe, preserve the current state to enable a “rollback”.

-Optimization: Prototype things as soon as possible; get stuff working instead of trying to make it perfect
+Optimization: Prototype things as soon as possible; just get stuff working instead aiming for perfection

-don’t delay by planning every detail of something top-down from the start—you won’t be able to predict what might need to be done once other people or teams get involved.
-Get things up and running, then invite those who will use the system/thing/process to try it out and give feedback.
-Resist changing anything until there’s enough concrete input from those involved to ensure that any change improves the service or process, or enhances people’s experience of it.
+don’t plan every detail top-down from the start—you can’t predict what might need to be done once people and teams get involved.
+Once up and running, invite users to try it and give feedback.
+Resist demands for changes until there’s enough input from those involved to guarantee improvements of the service or process, or people’s experience of it.
 To sum up: “Make it work, then make it right, then make it easy”.
-Delivering 90% of something is better than failing to deliver anything at all.
-After adjustments made from feedback, invite them try it again, and repeat.
+Delivering 90% of something is better than failing to deliver at all.
+After feedback-informed adjustments, invite people to try it again, and repeat.
 Make them part of the process.

 Diversity: Distrust all claims for “one true way”, embrace the excluded and uninvited

-There is rarely a single correct way of doing things, because there is never a way to anticipate eveything that might happen, or how people might respond to a system, a group or a person.
-If there are no channels of communication a system or organisation becomes isolated, over-confident, self-referential and prone to arrogance, as well as liable to subjective error and the exclusion of those outside its own boundaries.
-We need to remain open to unexpectied and diverse inputs, multiple responses and approaches, and unforeseen interactions.
+There is rarely a single correct way of doing things, because there is never a way to anticipate everything that might happen, or how people might respond to a system, a group or a person.
+If there are no channels of communication, a system or organisation becomes isolated, over-confident, self-referential and prone to arrogance, as well as liable to subjective error and the exclusion of those outside its own boundaries.
+We need to remain open to unexpected and diverse inputs, multiple responses and approaches, and unforeseen interactions.

 Extensibility: Anticipate the future, because it will be here sooner than you think

-Never assume something is completely finished.
-Leave room for a system to grow… make sure there’s a record of each stable state.
-Then, if things are added or changed, when and what they are can be recorded in self-contained explanations that don’t depend on anything else or confuse the original system.
-Enable old methods to be replaced by new ones without confusion.
-Anticipate the future by making connections between different components clear and yet flexible.
-Add comments like “If you ever need to…” in any documentation.
-Above all, make a system resistant to complete rebuilds by using modular elements that can be updated or replaced without disrupting what already works well, so new functions can be plugged in without having to scrap and rebuild everything.
-When you design for the future, the sanity you save may be your own.
-Presume that you might be the one making future changes.
+Never assume something is finished—leave room to grow, but keep records of each stable state.
+If adding or changing anything, record when and what they are in self-contained documents independent of the original system.
+Enable old methods to be replaced by new ones without conflict, making connections between different components clear and yet flexible.
+In documentation, use comments like “If you ever need to…”.
+Above all, make a system resistant to complete rebuilds by using modular elements that can be updated or replaced without disrupting what already works well, so new functions can be plugged in without having to rebuild everything.
+When you design for the future, the sanity you save may be your own—you might be the one making the changes.